 Torr Metals Confirms Kilometre-Scale Geophysical Anomalies Coincident with Untested Copper Porphyry Targets at Kolos

-Vancouver, April 24, 2024 - Torr Metals Inc. (TSXV: TMET) ("Torr" or the "Company") is very pleased to announce preliminary results that have identified near-surface high priority geophysical resistivity anomalies extending up to >1.5 kilometers (km) depth that are coincident with highly anomalous copper (Cu), gold (Au), and molybdenum (Mo) mineralization at-surface (Figure 1).
+VANCOUVER, April 24, 2024 - via IBN - Torr Metals Inc. ("Torr" or the "Company") (TSX-V: TMET.V) is very pleased to announce preliminary results that have identified near-surface high priority geophysical resistivity anomalies extending up to >1.5 kilometers (km) depth that are coincident with highly anomalous copper (Cu), gold (Au), and molybdenum (Mo) mineralization at-surface (Figure 1).
 These compelling exploration drill targets have been identified using a newly completed 3D resistivity inversion voxel model, derived from the ZTEM geophysical survey completed over the entirety of the 100% owned ~140 km2 Kolos Copper-Gold Project in late 2023 (Figure 1).

 The geophysical survey data was analyzed in conjunction with recently published soil geochemistry, revealing a multi-centred cluster porphyry trend spanning 7 kilometers (km) (see March 25, 2024 news release).
 This trend encompasses 5 priority exploration targets for Cu-Au and Cu-Mo that delineate potential porphyry centres, all of which have never been drilled.
 Each target zone is defined by >200 parts per million (ppm) Cu in soil with concentrations reaching a peaks of 1175 ppm Cu and 725 ppb Au (Figure 1).
 All of the priority exploration targets are road-accessible from Highway 5, approximately 23 km north-northeast of the city of Merritt, British Columbia.